ashmystic/ashmystic.github.io/_posts/2022-03-11-free-spirit.md

 card-class: blog-post
 author: Ash Mystic
 date: 2022-03-11
-excerpt: Today is Red Rhythmic Moon in the Dreamspell Calendar, which both represents the power of Universal Water/Flow.
-It inspired me to play this song "The River" by Aurora, which is about releasing emotion.
+excerpt: To be a free spirit- to flow in the present moment- requires discipline to create and follow our own structures.
+We must trust the feelings and messages and signs within and around us from moment to moment.
+We must trust in a new paradigm of being.
 ---

 <img class="post-image-fullwidth" src="/assets/images/posts/2022-03-11-free-spirit/free_spirit.JPG" alt="free spirit digital art"/>

 Above art: "Free Spirit"

-## Is your spirit free?
+### Is your spirit free?
-### The connection between freedom, structure and the present moment.
+#### The connection between freedom, structure and the present moment.

 🌞🏛 Structure (e.g. routines, plans, commitments, jobs, hierarchy, institutions) represent the gift of the divine masculine: a safe container and safety net to play within.